GreptimeTeam/docs/docs/faq-and-others/faq.md

 For more general advice for deployment, please read [Capacity Plan](/user-guide/administration/capacity-plan.md).

-### Does GreptimeDB support inverted indexes, and does it use Tantivy?

-Yes, we have tested Tantivy, and it meets our current requirements very well.

 ### In the latest version, does the Flow Engine (pre-computation) feature support PromQL syntax for calculations?

 This is a good suggestion.
 Currently, the Flow Engine does not support PromQL syntax for calculations.
 We will evaluate this, as it seems theoretically feasible.